rolandet/siril-scripts/README.md

    - Add Sessions as needed
    - Add LIGHTS, FLATS, DARKS, BIAS frames to Sessions or Panels as needed
    - The app auto-detects all session folders (Session 1, Session 2, …) if they were previously created.
-   - Check or uncheck features and options
+   - Check or uncheck features and options as needed

 5. **Prepare Working Directory (Symlink?copy Files)**
    - Inside each `Session X` folder.